rchriste/OnPurpose/console/src/brainstorming/routines/Readme.md

 *Personal ➜ Bedtime Process and Sleep
 *Personal ➜ Church calling

-Prioritization When Work Life Area Selected
+Prioritization
-Work ➜ More Urgent Than Meetings ｜ 0%+ When working on pauses all time debt+surplus for child items ⎣Work ➜ Team Meetings ｜ Whatever it takes
+Work ｜ 8hrs each weekday, not Sunday, normalize in a month ⎣Work ➜ More Urgent Than Meetings ｜ [Take] 0%+ When working on pauses all time debt+surplus for child items ⎣Work ➜ Team Meetings ｜ Whatever it takes
      ⎣Work ➜ Travel to work ｜ 3 days a week (est 30min there and 30min back), normalize in a year, does not count towards work time goal
        ⎣Work ➜ More Urgent Than Promised Scheduled Work | 0%+ When working on pauses all time debt+surplus for child items ⎣Personal or Family, Flagged During The Day ｜ 4 hrs/week, normalized yearly, time also counts towards the primary time slot, time does not count towards work time goal
          ⎣Work ➜ Compliance ｜ 2 hrs/week, normalized monthly, Compliance meeting has urgency of Team Meetings but counts towards this time, Unread + Flagged Emails in Compliance Outlook folder, Checking Compliance website and resulting items unless they are sprint work
          ⎣Work ➜ Security Champ ｜ 2 hr/week, normalized quarterly, Unread + Flagged Emails in Security Champ Outlook folder, Security Champ meetings
          ⎣Work ➜ Improve Pre-check-in Testing ｜ 2 hr/week, normalized quarterly
          ⎣Work ➜ Improve Data Inconsistency & Layout ｜ 2 hr/week, normalized quarterly
          ⎣Work ➜ Handle Live-Site Incidents Assigned to Me ｜ Whatever it takes, check daily ⎣Work ➜ Awareness & Support ｜ Of Remaining, Up to 30% Daily, normalize monthly, team code reviews (check daily), Unread + Flagged in Inbox Outlook folder, check & respond to Team's messages, etc.
+         ⎣Work ➜ Sprint Work   ｜ Of Remaining, At least 70% Daily, normalize monthly Hobby ｜ 10hrs each week, normalize in a year
+Fitness ｜ 2.5hrs intense physical activity per week, normalize in a year, 3.0hrs per week is max carryover, pre+post to intense physical activity is tracked but not part of the goal
+Family ｜ 10hrs each week, normalize in a year
+Personal ｜ The Rest

+Experiment with Data Structures - Prioritization
+Life
+ ⎣8hrs each weekday, not Sunday, normalize in a month Work ｜
+ ⎣Work ➜ More Urgent Than Meetings ｜ [Take] 0%+ When working on pauses all time debt+surplus for child items ⎣Work ➜ Team Meetings ｜ Whatever it takes
+     ⎣Work ➜ Travel to work ｜ 3 days a week (est 30min there and 30min back), normalize in a year, does not count towards work time goal
+       ⎣Work ➜ More Urgent Than Promised Scheduled Work | 0%+ When working on pauses all time debt+surplus for child items ⎣Personal or Family, Flagged During The Day ｜ 4 hrs/week, normalized yearly, time also counts towards the primary time slot, time does not count towards work time goal
+         ⎣Work ➜ Compliance ｜ 2 hrs/week, normalized monthly, Compliance meeting has urgency of Team Meetings but counts towards this time, Unread + Flagged Emails in Compliance Outlook folder, Checking Compliance website and resulting items unless they are sprint work
+         ⎣Work ➜ Security Champ ｜ 2 hr/week, normalized quarterly, Unread + Flagged Emails in Security Champ Outlook folder, Security Champ meetings
+         ⎣Work ➜ Improve Pre-check-in Testing ｜ 2 hr/week, normalized quarterly
+         ⎣Work ➜ Improve Data Inconsistency & Layout ｜ 2 hr/week, normalized quarterly
+         ⎣Work ➜ Handle Live-Site Incidents Assigned to Me ｜ Whatever it takes, check daily ⎣Work ➜ Awareness & Support ｜ Of Remaining, Up to 30% Daily, normalize monthly, team code reviews (check daily), Unread + Flagged in Inbox Outlook folder, check & respond to Team's messages, etc.
-       ⎣Work ➜ Sprint Work   ｜ Of Remaining, At least 70% Daily, normalize monthly
+         ⎣Work ➜ Sprint Work   ｜ Of Remaining, At least 70% Daily, normalize monthly Hobby ｜ 10hrs each week, normalize in a year
+Fitness ｜ 2.5hrs intense physical activity per week, normalize in a year, 3.0hrs per week is max carryover, pre+post to intense physical activity is tracked but not part of the goal
+Family ｜ 10hrs each week, normalize in a year
+Personal ｜ The Rest

 Life Routine Schedule
 *Hobby ➜ On Purpose, work on after I wake up